Seoul stocks open higher on Wall Street rallies | Yonhap News Agency

 Seoul stocks open higher on Wall Street rallies

 SEOUL, Feb.
-5 (Yonhap) -- South Korean stocks opened higher Friday, taking a cue from overnight record gains on Wall Street.
+9 (Yonhap) -- South Korean stocks opened higher Tuesday, tracking overnight gains on Wall Street that stemmed from growing hopes of progress in the U.S. stimulus talks.

-Internet portal giant Naver moved up 2.51 percent, with its rival Kakao up 0.22 percent.
+Hyundai Motor gained 1.07 percent following heavy losses the previous session after saying that it is not in talks with U.S. tech giant Apple Inc. over an electric vehicle project.
+The carmaker's affiliate Kia traded 2.9 percent lower.

-Leading chemical maker LG Chem jumped 3.1 percent, and rechargeable battery maker Samsung SDI climbed 1.41 percent.
+Leading chemical maker LG Chem advanced 1.82 percent, and rechargeable battery maker Samsung SDI climbed 0.91 percent.

-The local currency was trading at 1,120.35 won to the U.S. dollar, down 1.85 won from the previous session's close.
+The local currency was trading at 1,117.9 won to the U.S. dollar, up 1.7 won from the previous session's close.

 jwc@yna.co.kr